-- MI.1 Improve water quality and supply MI.8 by mapping and analyzing subareas where water supply is stressed, and by applying investments accordingly. • - MI.2 Continue the installation of water meters across the region and retrofit those at existing businesses and residences. - MI.3 Support rainwater quality control for development sites near freshwater and marine environments. - MI.4 Consider long-term resilience of water systems to provide necessary water to communities. - MI.5 Establish aquifer protection development permit areas for aquifers with community water supplies.
+- MI.1 Improve water quality and supply by mapping and analyzing subareas where water supply is stressed, and by applying investments accordingly. - MI.2 Continue the installation of water meters across the region and retrofit those at existing businesses and residences. - MI.3 Support rainwater quality control for development sites near freshwater and marine environments, and upslope from agricultural areas. - MI.4 Consider long-term resilience of water systems to provide necessary water to communities. - MI.5 Establish aquifer protection development permit areas for aquifers with community water supplies and monitor groundwater quality. - MI.6 Consult with jurisdictions dependent on a given water supply prior to approving new development within that watershed or water supply. - MI.7 Collaborate with stakeholders to ensure the delivery of sufficient quantities and the efficient use of water for agricultural productivity.